What Are the 7 Wonders of the World? (with HD Images)

 The Taj Mahal in Agra, India, built c.
 17th century.
 Source: Architectural Digest

 India’s renowned Taj Mahal (Persian for Crown of Palaces) is the stunning white marble mausoleum on the bank of the Yamuna River in the city of Agra.
-It has also been selected as one of the seven wonders of the world.
 Mughal emperor Shah Jahan built the temple as a tomb for his beloved wife, Mumtaz Mahal, who died during childbirth in 1631.
 A marble tomb in the center is surrounded by 42 acres of grounds, where gardens, a mosque, a guest house, and a pool complete the complex.

-The entire project took over 22 years to complete by 20,000 workers at a cost of 32 million rupees (around US$827 million by today’s standards).
+The entire project took over 22 years to complete, with 20,000 workers for 32 million rupees (around US$827 million by today’s standards).
 But the hard work paid off.
 Today, the Taj Mahal is recognized as a UNESCO World Heritage Site and a vital component of India’s rich Mughal history.

 4. Christ the Redeemer, Brazil